Rokuazery/Rokuazery/README.md

 <img align="right" src="https://tenor.com/view/cute-animals-mochi-mochi-peach-cat-goma-cat-wave-gif-17543358.gif" width="136">

 ## 👋 Hello, I'm Rokuazery!
-I'm a high school student that likes to code in my free time. 😊
+### I'm a high school student that likes to code in my free time. 😊
+- I'm currently working on a game called Mystic Mayhem (a private project/repository) that will be released to the public as soon as it is ready.

 ## 🔧 Tech Stack